oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FeatureWish.md

 Feature Wishes for [Oyranos](/wiki/Oyranos "wikilink")
 ------------------------------------------------

-They come often from discussions at the [OpenICC](/wiki/OpenICC "wikilink") email list.
-It is a good place to annotate, suggest, or ask.
-Writing here is better than forget elsewhere.
-The assigment of items to a person does not mean there happens currently work.
-So offering help is better than waiting with a item of interesst.
+The assignment of items to a person does not mean there happens currently work.
+So offering help is better than waiting with a item of interest.

 A closely related source for project ideas is the *Google Summer of Code* [wiki page of